-Gear up and plan the best winter adventure for the gang at any of these ski resorts you didn’t know about!
+Are you ready to gear up and plan the best winter adventure with the gang at a ski resort you didn’t know about?

-A short but high-speed 90-minute journey by shinkansen will get you to one of Japan's snowiest –and biggest- areas.
-Located in the Niigata Prefecture, Yuzawa's snowfalls are known for sometimes exceeding 1m overnight resulting in a long season running from mid-November to late May.
+A short but high-speed 90-minute journey by shinkansen will get you from Tokyo to Yuzawa, one of Japan's snowiest areas.
+Located in the Niigata Prefecture, Yuzawa's snowfalls are known to exceed over one meter of snow overnight resulting in a long season running from mid-November to late May.

-All of the nearly 20 resorts are accessible by public transport even if some are in more remote areas.
-Our fave feature is that some resorts offer combined lift tickets allowing you to go from one to the other just skiing and snowboarding.
+There are nearly 20 resorts, all of which are accessible by public transport, even if they are in more remote areas.
+All Yuzawa ski resorts offer combined lift tickets, allowing you to go skiing and snowboarding from one resort to another.

-Yuzawa Kogen, Iwappara and Yuzawa Nakazato are the top choices for families in the area.
-With easy access, well-groomed beginner and intermediate runs, kids' snow play areas and even snowmobile rides, for sure both kiddies and grownups will have a blast!
+Yuzawa Kogen, Iwappara, and Yuzawa Nakazato are the top choices for families in the area.
+With easy access, well-groomed beginner and intermediate runs, kids' snow play areas, and snowmobile rides, both kids and grownups will have a blast!

 Yuzawa Nakazato, www.yuzawa-nakazato.com/summer/

 Located about 560 km north of Tokyo, Appi Kogen's is one of Tohoku's area top ski resorts.
-As there are no major cities close by, the Hotel Appi Grand caters to most visitors, though the complex is huge, be sure to book well in advance!
+No major cities are close, so the Hotel Appi Grand caters to most ski visitors.
+Although the complex is vast, be sure to book well in advance!
 The season starts early from 1 December.

-Accommodation can be found at any of the two Prince Hotels in the area or one of the many lovely family-run guesthouses.
+You can find accommodation at either of the Prince Hotels in the area or one of the many lovely family-run guesthouses.

-Located just 48 km from Nagano, Nozawa can be accessed by car.
-As the ski field is located right next to the town center, you can get there on foot.
-Easy as!
+Located just 48 kilometers from Nagano, Nozawa is accessible by car; the ski field is right next to the town center so you can get there on foot.

-If after a day at the slopes you still have energy to spare, have some fun and hit some high chords at the karaoke!
+If you still have the energy to spare after a day at the slopes, have some fun and hit some high chords at the karaoke!
+Backing singers are welcome.

 Kiroro Ski Resort, www.kiroro.co.jp/

-Shiga Kogen consists of 19 ski resorts that have partnered to provide ease of access.
-One lift ticket allows you to ride all 51 lifts and make use of the shuttle buses connecting all areas of the resorts!
-Say whaaat?
+Shiga Kogen comprises 19 ski resorts that have partnered with each other to provide ease of access.
+One lift pass allows you to ride on over 50 lifts and use the shuttle buses connecting all areas of the resorts!

 Fujiten and Snow Town Yeti are two of the resorts that are in the shadows of Mount Fuji.
-Fujiten Snow Resort is nestled in Mt Fuji’s northern base, whereas Fujiyama Snow Town Yeti can be found on the southern base.
-These two ski fields are great for families with small kids who want to get a taster of the skiing scene in Japan!
-Though both are quite small featuring 4 and 2 lifts each, they have a nice variety of courses and kids’ snow play areas –Snow Town Yeti also has a child daycare facility so that you can hit the slopes for an hour or two!
+Fujiten Snow Resort nestles on the slopes at the base of Mount Fuji, and Fujiyama Snow Town Yeti is on the southern base.
+These two ski fields are great for families with small kids who want to get a taster of the skiing scene in Japan.
+Both resorts are pretty small, with no more than four lifts, but they have a good variety of courses and snow play areas for the kids.
+Snow Town Yeti also has a child daycare facility so that you can hit the slopes for an hour or two!

 The staggering views of Japan’s most-beloved mountain make these small resorts stand out.
-What’s more, Snow Town Yeti is the first ski field to open every year with the season kicking off in October -thanks to man-made snow when needed.
-So if you are in Japan just before the 'real' season starts, this is a great choice for you and the little ones!
+What’s more, Snow Town Yeti is the first ski field to open early each year, with the season starting early in October thanks to man-made snow.
+So if you are in Japan just before the 'real' season starts, this is an excellent choice for you and the little ones!
 Take the observation lift in Fujiten for unrivaled Instagrammable views of Mount Fuji and Lake Kawaguchiko.

 Fujiten Snow Resort, www.fujiten.net/pc/en/#aboutSec